|Welcome (ACVCP Candidates)|

 The purpose of the American College of Veterinary Clinical Pharmacology (ACVCP) credentials review process is to determine a candidate's successful completion of the requirements to take either phase of the Diplomate Certifying Examination.
 The Credentials Committee will use the criteria described on this website for approving a candidate's registration for Phase I or credentials review application for Phase II.

-Approval to take either phase of the Diplomate Certifying Examination is granted for a period of 5 years;for example, if the candidate is approved in December 2011, eligibility is granted for the exam offered in each summer in the years 2012 - 2016.
+Approval to take either phase of the Diplomate Certifying Examination is granted for a period of 5 years beginning with the first year the candidate is eligible for the examination.
+If the candidate is approved in December 2013 for example, eligibility is granted for the exam offered in each summer in the years 2014 - 2019.
 Candidate must pass both phases of the Diplomate Certifying Examination within 5 years after the application to take Phase I is approved.
 Failure to meet this time limit will require submission of a new application for registration and credentialing and reexamination.

 Depending on the nature of the training program, eligible candidates may take both Phase I and Phase II of the Diplomate Certifying Examination in the same year or separately.
 A candidate must pass Phase I before being permitted to take Phase II.

 The Diplomate Certifying Examination for the ACVCP consists of two parts, Phase I and Phase II.

 The Phase I Examination is a multiple choice examination designed to evaluate the candidate's knowledge of general pharmacology.
 "Registration" is completion and request for review of the candidate's application to take the Phase I exam.
 Please note: A separate request must be made if the candidate wishes to take the exam during any given year.
 (Examination link above)